dgruesso/VersionOne.Integration.Bugzilla/README.md

 * /doc: The documentation for the integration
 * LICENSE.MD: License information in Markdown format
 * README.MD: This README information in Markdown format

-## Want to contribute?

-The source code for this integration is available in the following GitHub repository: [https://github.com/versionone/VersionOne.Integration.Bugzilla](https://github.com/versionone/VersionOne.Integration.Bugzilla).